turingschool/curriculum/source/projects/scribblr.markdown

 That clears out any compiled assets.
 This is not necessary in production or development, but it's nice to know in case you suspect that data is being cached and you're troubleshooting.

+### Switch back to development mode

-Finally: from now on, we're going to go back to running rails server in development mode, so just run the server as `rails server` without the production option.
+From now on, we're going to go back to running rails server in development mode so that we can see changes without restarting the server.
+Go ahead and run the server as `rails server` without the production option.

 ## 3. Twitter Bootstrap